hyzhak/otel-lgtm-mvp/README.md

 - `k8s/base/files` – Checked-in copies of the configuration files used by compose.
 Keep these files in sync with the originals when you change Loki/Tempo/Prometheus/Grafana settings.
 - `k8s/overlays/local` – Targets local development clusters.
 It swaps the app/load generator images to the locally built tags and disables image pulls, making it ideal for `kind`, `k3d`, or Minikube.
 - `k8s/overlays/production` – Provides templates for cloud clusters.
 It adds resource requests/limits, sets a sample storage class, promotes Grafana to a `LoadBalancer` Service, and defines placeholder Ingress objects for TLS termination.
+- `docs/k8s-manifests.md` – Deep dive into every manifest with links back to the official Kubernetes documentation for further reading.

 #### Managing Grafana credentials